cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 }
 ```

+### Msgs

+The ics27-2 protocol supports two types of messages, namely `MsgRegisterInterchainAccount` which triggers the execution of the registering flow and `MsgSendTx` that triggers the execution of the controlling flow.

-// TODO Reason about encoding
+// TODO Reason about encoding  // This must be included in channel handshake

 Note that both the `InterchainAccountPacketData` as well as `InterchainAccountPacketAcknowledgement` must be JSON-encoded (not Protobuf encoded) when they serialized into packet data.
 Also note that `uint256` is string encoded when converted to JSON, but must be a valid decimal number of the form `[0-9]+`.

 ### Module State Controller Chain